 Matt Warner and Butch Cassidy are now the namesakes of chapters of the Ancient and Honorable Order of E Clampus Vitus, dedicated to the preservation of

 Erected 2018 by Matt Warner Chapter 1900 and Robert Leroy Parker Chapter 1889 E Clampus Vitus in cooperation with the U.S. Forest Service.

 Topics and series.
 This historical marker is listed in this topic list: Notable Events.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical date for this entry is June 9, 2018.

 Location.
 37° 56.924′ N, 107° 52.9′ W. Marker is in Telluride, Colorado, in San Miguel County.
 Marker is on State Highway 145, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Telluride CO 81435, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 28, 2018.
+This page was last revised on June 11, 2022.
 It was originally submitted on June 28, 2018, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 253 times since then and 59 times this year.
-Photo 1. submitted on June 28, 2018, by Frank Gunshow Sanchez of Hollister, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 364 times since then and 61 times this year.
+Photos: 1. submitted on June 28, 2018, by Frank Gunshow Sanchez of Hollister, California.
+2. submitted on June 11, 2022, by Matthew J Ebert of Gerlach, NV. • Syd Whittle was the editor who published this page.